John Marsden (lawyer): Seven Network defamation incident

 Legal commentator Richard Ackland described the case as "probably the biggest piece of civil litigation NSW has seen for many years... without doubt the largest, longest and most comprehensive defamation case in the history of Australia.
 And probably one of the biggest in the history of the common law world."
 In 2002, the New South Wales Court of Appeal ruled that the compensation payout should have included consideration for hurt feelings, and ordered a new trial on damages.
 Marsden and Seven subsequently came to a confidential out-of-court settlement, estimated by various parties as somewhere between A$6 million and A$9 million.

 Despite questionable behaviour toward witnesses and questions of truthfulness during the trial, Marsden emerged victorious over Channel Seven.
-Marsden denied abusing minors, and a number of such accusers were labeled unreliable witnesses.
+Marsden denied abusing minors, and a number of such accusers were labelled unreliable witnesses.
 One of the witnesses, who had previously made a claim for compensation that had been rejected, made a second claim (which took place during the period of the defamation trial itself).
 This action overturned the previous decision.

 "Judge Coorey overturned a decision of Magistrate Jacqueline Milledge, sitting as the Victims Compensation Tribunal and was satisfied on the balance of probabilities that compensable acts of violence by five men, including John Marsden had taken place against "X"...."

 Other accusers documented their own alleged abuse in other proceedings.

 Marsden was not subsequently charged on the basis of the compensation judgement.